 In a not-so-fun twist but in the interest of keeping things *real*, I fell while hiking at Hierve el Agua and caught myself on my left wrist.
 I noticed after several days and then weeks that the pain wasn’t going away, and unfortunately almost a year later it still doesn’t feel quite right.
 Since it’s no secret that travel blogging tends to offer the highlight reel, I want to be sure to include some of the lows, too – and this was one of them!

 I definitely seem to have a knack for hurting myself while traveling.
-Let me know in the Comments if you feel the same!
+File under: Things to Work on in 2020!

 Five days after getting home from Mexico, I was on a plane to Italy with Dan.
 We spent two weeks visiting Venice, Florence, Siena, Lucca, and Milan.
 We also checked off two big bucket list items: hiking in Cinque Terre and taking a road trip through Tuscany’s Val d’Orcia.